All winning owners will be given access to download four complimentary digital images for them to print and share.

 - Smart denim with no rips or tears is acceptable as are long, tailored shorts.

 - Sportswear, denim shorts, t-shirts, vests, sports/supporter shirts, tracksuits, sportswear (including trainers) and bare chests are prohibited.
 Gentlemen’s flip flops and sandals are not permitted.

 Bath Racecourse reserves the right to refuse admission to anyone who is considered inappropriately dressed.

 Thank you for your support.

 Sprints and Stayers Conditions and Race Information

-All horses which start in a qualifying race, as defined in the Rules of Racing, will be eligible to enter THE SUMMER SPRINTERS’ AND STAYERS' HANDICAP SERIES (FINALS) to be run at Bath Racecourse on September 10th and September 11th respectively with a Minimum Total Prize Fund of £15000 in each final.
+All horses which start in a qualifying race, as defined in the Rules of Racing, will be eligible to enter THE BATH CUP SPRINT AND STAYERS' HANDICAP SERIES (FINALS) to be run at Bath Racecourse on Sunday 15th September with a Minimum Total Prize Fund of £15000 in each final.